digshake/CSJavaWUSTL/_sources/Module3-Arrays/assignment.rst

 Assignment Setup
 =====================

 To create your repository go `here <https://classroom.github.com/a/4xludTxl>`_.
-Then follow the same accept/import process described in `Assignment 0 <https://classes.engineering.wustl.edu/2021/fall/cse131//modules/0/assignment>`__.
+Then follow the same accept/import process described in `the setup instructions <../Module0-Introduction/software.html>`_.

 Array Puzzles
 =====================